maubanel/UE5-Blueprints/multiple-actors/README.md

 ##### `Step 20.`\|`ITB`| :large_blue_diamond: :large_blue_diamond:

 In previous rooms we have put the trigger volume in the blueprint.
 In most cases we would have a trigger volum set in the level as it is always in a different place in the level and can sometimes control more than one blueprint.
 Go to **Volumes** and *drag* a **Trigger Volume** into the level. *Scale* it to add a box in front of the ligths so the player can walk into and out of it to trigger a lights on / lights off event.
+Change the **Box Extents** to `800`, `600` by `61`.

 ![add trigger volume to level](images/UseLevelTriggerVolume.png)